-Puppies can be born deaf (congenital deafness) or deafness can develop later in life (acquired deafness).
+Puppies can be born deaf (congenital deafness) or dogs can develop deafness later in life (acquired deafness).

 What causes deafness in dogs?

 Congenital deafness can either be due to problems while in the uterus, such as infection or use of harmful drugs in the pregnant bitch, but more commonly it is inherited.

 Acquired deafness later in life can be due to ear infections, injury to the ear, drug-related problems (certain antibiotics), abnormalities of the external ear canal (narrowing of the canal, ruptured ear drum etc), inflammation or infection of the middle ear or old age (known as presbycusis).
 Noise trauma such as repeated exposure to loud noises (gun-fire) can cause temporary or permanent deafness, and some dogs have become deaf after a general anaesthesia.

 What dogs are at risk of congenital deafness?